suborbital/docs/website/docs/hosted-quickstart.md

 <TabItem value="web-app" label="Web app">

-Clicking on the button that looks like three planes stacked vertically with a "+" next to them <!-- TODO: give this button an ID!-->, Ada opens up the Suborbital Module Editor that presents her with an interface for writing, compiling and deploying plugins.
+Clicking on the button that looks like three planes stacked vertically with a "+" next to them <!-- TODO: give this button an ID!-->, Ada opens up the Suborbital Module Editor that presents her with an interface for writing, compiling, and deploying plugins.

 </TabItem>